mikewebbtech/mikewebbtech-blog/2025/2025-09-26-hugo-breadcrumbs.md

 series:
   - my-hugo-site
 ---
+> [!NOTICE]
+> After implementing breadcrumbs on my site, I have decided not continue using them.
+Due to my site design and how Hugo renders pages with breadcrumbs, my experience is the added functionality is confusing and not so value adding.
+It was an interesting rabbit hole though.

 # Navigation Breadcrumbs

 Breadcrumbs are a common navigational aid used on websites to help users keep track of their location in the website by providing a *breadcrumb* trail back to the start page.
 Like a visual link click history displayed on the webpage or a way directly jump back to any point in the history of links that lead to the user arriving at that webpage, starting with the site root.